-Civil Rides is a 5-day 500-mile trek from the steps of the National Civil Rights Museum in Memphis, TN to New Orleans, LA that follows in the footsteps of Dr. Martin Luther King, Jr. to raise awareness around persistent rural poverty in America and advocate for racial justice and healing.
+Civil Rides is a 3-day trek from the steps of the National Civil Rights Museum in Memphis, TN, to Jackson, MS, that follows in the footsteps of Dr. Martin Luther King, Jr. to raise awareness around persistent rural poverty in America and advocate for racial justice and healing.

 Aspects of ride

 -Departure from the National Civil Rights Museum stage as part of MLK 50.

 -Showing the world the power of working together through national and international media.

 -Taking part in a groundbreaking event with a nation looking for a better way forward.

 -Riding beautiful country roads including parts of The Natchez Trace